-- Tinting glass products, such as the electrochromic glass and the thermochromic RavenWindow allow daylight to come in while reducing glare and solar heat gain.
+- Tinting glass products, such as electrochromic glass and the thermochromic RavenWindow allow daylight to come in while reducing glare and solar heat gain.

-- Energy efficient and uPVC windows and doors have become increasingly available in stronger, more durable designs that can be used in many light commercial settings.
+- Energy-efficient and UPVC windows and doors have become increasingly available in stronger, more durable designs that can be used in many light commercial settings.

-Why do commercial building owners choose energy efficient products?
+Why do commercial building owners choose energy-efficient products?